hsyen23/cmake_quickstart/Lesson 5/README.md

 ```
 Create a library target.

-STATIC because we will import a static library.
+`STATIC` because we will import a static library.

-IMPORTED to specify this library is imported.
+`IMPORTED` to specify this library is imported.

-For IMPORTED, the target name has scope in the directory in which it is created and below.

-GLOBAL to make other CMakeLists.txt outside this scope can use the target (myThirdPartyLibrary).
+By default, the `IMPORTED` target name has scope in the directory in which it is created and below.
+We can use the `GLOBAL` option to extended visibility so that the target is accessible globally in the build system.

-Without GLOBAL, CMakeLists.txt in example folder cannot link myThirdPartyLibrary.
+Without `GLOBAL`, CMakeLists.txt in example folder cannot link myThirdPartyLibrary.

 ### TODO 4
 ```